 Diginex Limited's business affairs are managed under the direction of its board of directors.
 Diginex Limited's board of directors consists of XXX members.
-Our external directors serve for a three-year term which began on XXXX, 2024
+Our external directors serve for a three-year term which begins upon the effectiveness date of this registration statement.